Digitalswede/ADS_2021/README.md

 A big thank you to the rest of Team Dialogue, and thanks to to Jeroen, Tony, Ruud and Hani for all your advice in the past six months.

 <h2> 1.
 Reflection and evaluation </h2>
+ In this chapter I explain the project from a evaluating perspective, and give context to these perspectives through the STARR method.
+The chapter is divided up in three parts, self reflection, reflection on learning goals, and group reflection.

 <details>
 <summary> 1.1 Reflection on own contribution to the project </summary>

 - Situation:  Our project group consisted of 6 members, and we worked with audio data to detect conversation for the Smart Teddy Bear project.
 We all worked together to ensure everyone would get hands-on experience with every aspect of the project work, although this was hard to realize and in the end some work ended up being unevenly distributed.
 Since I don't have a great deal of experience writing code, I was a little out of the loop at the end of the project when the code we had for our CNN's became more and more complex.
 However, at that point I took on other duties which helped the group as a whole but did not give me as much programming experience as some others.